Testamentary and Inter Vivos Trusts

 When they turn 30 years old, the entire trust terminates and the money is distributed between the two beneficiaries equally.
 The bank that handled the family's financial affairs acts as an institutional trustee, investing the money and making sure that compliance with the trust terms and relevant state laws are met.

 This is a testamentary trust fund since it did not exist until the parents died.

 Inter Vivos Trust Funds

-On the other hand, imagine this same married couple with an estate of $2,000,000.
-They decide to establish two trust funds for their sons, naming themselves as trustees, and gifting $100,000 into each fund.
-For now, the boys don't receive any distributions, but when they turn 18, the fund will begin to pay out 3% of its net worth each year to help with living expenses.
+Imagine that the same married couple in the example above decides to establish two trust funds for their children.
+They name themselves as trustees and gift $100,000 into each fund.
+The two children will not receive any distributions until they turn 18 years old when the fund will begin to pay 3% of its net worth each year to help with living expenses.

-Revokable vs Irrevocable Trust Funds
+Revocable vs. Irrevocable Trust Funds

-Which Trust Fund Is Right For Your Situation?
+Which Trust Fund Is Right for Your Situation?